SysKitTeam/docs-point/docs/governance-and-automation/automated-workflows/policy-impact-report.md

 The **Policy Impact** report gives you a quick overview of everything a single policy currently affects in your tenant:

 * The workspaces where the policy is applied
-* The reviewers responsible for validating those workspaces, if the policies are task delegated
+* The reviewers responsible for validating those workspaces, for policies with task delegation enabled

 You can use this report to check a policy's reach before making changes or to find workspaces that might not have a reviewer assigned.